shaddow1201/CredentialVerify/README.md

 # Credential Verify

 Credential Verify is intended to be an off-chain enterprise solution pointed at cryptographically verifying Educational Institutions awarded credentials.
 This is round of of probably 3 before completed.
+This repository shows interactions from the standpoint of a credentialOrg.

 ## What it does
 It satisfies the following: